neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 * 2/6/22: Add note clarifying that Task 1.1 tests can not run on GradeScope until after Task 1.3 is completed; this does not impact Task 1.2
 * 2/9/22: Add debugging tips
 * 2/9/22: Clarified that 2.1 should not make a copy/clone of the conversation area
+* 2/10/22: Clarified that existing behavior (e.g. emitting `onPlayerMoved`) must be preserved in order to pass tests

 Welcome aboard to the Covey.Town team!
 We're glad that you're here and ready to join our development team as a new software engineer.
 We're building an open source virtual meeting application, and are very happy to see that we have so many new developers who can help make this application a reality.